Automotive AOSP App Framework Standardization

 Focus topics for efficient AOSP app development

-The Automotive AOSP App Framework Standardization Expert Group can be seen as a “White Label App Store” for Android identifying gaps between AAOS with/without GAS.
-The group proposes, specifies, and/or develops solutions/alternatives.
-Current priorities include:
+The Automotive AOSP App Framework Standardization Expert Group enables a “White Label App Store” for Android by identifying and closing gaps between AAOS with/without GAS.
+The group proposes, specifies, and develops open source code as solutions/alternatives.

 The expert group continuously reviews open areas in the standards of Android Automotive to tackle and add them to the group backlog.